S. A. Chakraborty

-Shannon Ali Chakraborty (born December 7, 1985) is an American historical fantasy and speculative fiction writer based in Queens, New York, best known for The Daevabad Trilogy.
+Shannon Chakraborty (born December 7, 1985) is an American historical fantasy and speculative fiction writer based in New Jersey, best known for The Daevabad Trilogy.

-Literary career
+Career

-Chakraborty's debut novel, The City of Brass, was highly acclaimed when it debuted in 2017 and was a finalist for several science fiction and fantasy awards, including the Crawford Award, Compton Crook Award, Locus Award, British Fantasy Award, World Fantasy Award.
-It won the Booknest.eu award for best Debut Novel.
-The sequel, The Kingdom of Copper, was published to critical acclaim in 2019, and later that year Chakraborty was named a finalist for the John W. Campbell Award.
+Chakraborty's debut novel, The City of Brass, was published in 2017 and was nominated for several science fiction and fantasy awards, including the Crawford Award, Compton Crook Award, Locus Award, British Fantasy Award, and World Fantasy Award.
+The sequel, The Kingdom of Copper, was published to critical acclaim in 2019.
+Later that year Chakraborty was named a finalist for the John W. Campbell Award.
 The final installment in the Daevabad trilogy, The Empire of Gold, was released in June 2020.
-The River of Silver: Tales From the Daevabad Trilogy, a collection of stories taking place in Daevabad, came out in 2022.
+The River of Silver: Tales From the Daevabad Trilogy, a collection of stories taking place in the fictional world of Daevabad, came out in 2022.

 Chakraborty's next trilogy, pitched as Ocean's Eleven meets Pirates of the Caribbean, is set in the 12th-century Indian Ocean.
 In the series debut, The Adventures of Amina al-Sirafi, an infamous retired pirate returns to her old profession when she is offered the chance to right a wrong from her past and gain a fabled treasure.
-It was published in February 2023 by Harper Voyager and debuted on the New York Times bestseller list.
+It was published in February 2023 by Harper Voyager and debuted on The New York Times Best Seller list.
+The audiobook, narrated by Lameece Issaq and Amin El Gamal, was selected for the 2024 RUSA Listen List.

 Adaptations

-In May 2020, it was announced that Complete Fiction, a film and television company, would be developing The Daevabad Trilogy as a series for Netflix.
+In May 2020, it was announced that Complete Fiction had optioned The Daevabad Trilogy for Netflix.

 Personal life

-Chakraborty was born and raised in New Jersey to Catholic parents and converted to Islam in her teens; Chakraborty is her married name.
-She originally intended to be a historian specializing in the Middle East; however, the 2008 financial crisis derailed those plans, so while she worked to support herself and her husband, she also kept herself occupied by writing what she called "historical fan fiction" that later became her first novel, The City of Brass.
+Chakraborty was born in New Jersey and raised there by Catholic parents.
+She converted to Islam in her teens.
+She originally intended to be a historian specializing in the Middle East; however, the 2008 financial crisis derailed those plans, so while she worked to support herself and her husband, she also started writing what she called "historical fan fiction" that later became The City of Brass.

+The "A" in "S.A." is for her eldest daughter.

 She lives in New Jersey with her husband and children.